 Look at verse 7, “I wish that all of you were as I am.
 But each of you has your own gift from God; one has this gift, another has that.”
 We can see Apostle Paul recommended singleness more than marriage, but both were considered gifts from God.
 Both singleness and marriage have their advantages and disadvantages.
 But he makes it clear that both are a blessing and based on God’s sovereignty.
 It is God who enables each Christian to be married or single for our good according to His good will.

-After speaking about gift of marriage or singleness, Apostle Paul turns his attention to instructing four groups: singles, widows, married couples and those who have unbelieving spouses.
-So, what did Apostle Paul say to singles and widows, Look at verses 8-9 and 25-27, “Now to the unmarried and the widows I say: It is good for them to stay unmarried, as I do.
-But if they cannot control themselves, they should marry, for it is better to marry than to burn with passion… Now about virgins: I have no command from the Lord, but I give a judgment as one who by the Lord’s mercy is trustworthy.
-Because of the present crisis, I think that it is good for a man to remain as he is.
-Are you pledged to a woman?
-Do not seek to be released.
-Are you free from such a commitment?
-Do not look for a wife.”
-For single people, Paul affirmed the suitability of remaining single, if they had the appropriate spiritual fortitude from God.
+After speaking about gift of marriage or singleness, Apostle Paul turns his attention to instructing four groups: singles and widows, married couples among Christians and those who have unbelieving spouses.
+So, what did Apostle Paul say to singles and widows, Look at verses 8-9, “Now to the unmarried and the widows I say: It is good for them to stay unmarried, as I do.
+But if they cannot control themselves, they should marry, for it is better to marry than to burn with passion” First, for single people including widows, Paul affirmed the suitability of remaining single (25-27), if they had the appropriate spiritual fortitude from God.
 He anticipated the practical question of how a person can know whether he or she is able to remain celibate.
 Paul gave his judgment; if one lacks sexual control, he/she does not have the gift of celibacy, and should marry.
 The only constraint Paul placed on a widow who sought remarriage was the obligation to marry another Christian (40).

 What was Paul’s instruction to the married?
 Look at verses 10 and 11, “To the married I give this command (not I, but the Lord): A wife must not separate from her husband.
 11 But if she does, she must remain unmarried or else be reconciled to her husband.
 And a husband must not divorce his wife.”
 For a married couple, there should not be a thought of divorce.
 This is according to the word of the Lord.
 Jesus taught that the hidden motive for divorce is lust.
 Jesus called it adultery.
 In the United States, one can divorce for any reason.
 While legal, the motive is clear to marry a different person.
 For humans, divorce is viewed as an option and taken lightly, but reality, it is adultery in the sight of God.
 That’s why Christians view of divorce has to be different.
 To divorce is to disobey the Lord.
 Christ redeemed us from the power of sin and death to enable us to fulfill God’s original high calling, including the establishment of holy families.
 Jesus said in Mark 10:8-9, “…the two will become one flesh.’
 So, they are no longer two, but one flesh.
 9 Therefore what God has joined together, let no one separate.”
 Understandably, there are rough moments in every marriage.
 But when Christ is the Lord of the family they are rooted in an everlasting love and truth that unites them inseparably to bear much fruit for the glory of God.
 When problems occurred in a Christian marriage, the resolution is forgiveness and reconciliation, not in divorce.